Explore the following volunteer opportunities to get involved with helping VE transform students into business professionals.

 We know the best way to transform students into professionals is to connect students with existing business leaders and industry professionals.
-VEI Mentors offer feedback and guidance for students to grow as people and professionals.
+VE Mentors offer feedback and guidance for students to grow as people and professionals.
 Review the U.S. Firm Directory to find a firm of interest or consider serving as a National Online Competition Judge (see below) to discover firms of interest.

-VEI runs a range of student competitions, including several that take place online.
+VE runs a range of student competitions, including several that take place online.
 National Online Competitions Judges provide feedback to our students through judging opportunities that are “done-at-your-desk” and can take as little as five minutes.
 This year’s online competitions include Elevator Pitch, Website, Commercial, and Annual Report.
 Go to competitions.veinternational.org to register for the current competition.

-Local, regional, national, and international Trade Shows are a central components of VEI’s program that allow student businesses to exhibit and sell their products and services in a competitive marketplace.
+Local, regional, national, and international Trade Shows are central components of VE’s program that allow student businesses to exhibit and sell their products and services in a competitive marketplace.
 Trade Show Judges evaluate day-of competitions, such as Best Booth and Best Salesmanship, as well as submission-based competitions, such as Best Business Card and Best Catalog.
 To learn more about becoming a Regional Trade Show Judge, contact Tyler Fugazzie, Marketing and Communications Manager, at firstname.lastname@example.org.

-The International Trade Show, an integral part of VEI’s annual Youth Business Summit, brings together more than 180 student businesses from around the world in a competitive marketplace.
-Trade Show Judges evaluate day-of competitions such as Best Booth, Best Salesmanship, and submission-based competitions such as Best Business Card and Best Catalog.
+The International Trade Show, an integral part of VE’s annual Youth Business Summit, brings together more than 180 student businesses from around the world in a competitive marketplace.
+Trade Show Judges evaluate day-of competitions such as Booth Design Competition, Sales Pitch Competition, and Sales Materials Competition.

-Business Plan Competitions are a major component of VEI’s program.
+Business Plan Competitions are a major component of VE’s program.
 Each year, student companies are expected to develop and submit a written business plan and enter a local competition to present their plans to industry professionals and educators, who serve as Regional Business Plan Competition Judges.
 Contact Tyler Fugazzie at firstname.lastname@example.org about these opportunities.